Health checks tutorial

 Click the Origins tab.
 The Origins page appears.

-- Fill out the Create a new health check fields.
+- Fill out the Create a health check fields.
 For more information, review the field descriptions in the Overview section.

 - Click the Create button.
 Your new health check now appears in the list of checks.